 What Features Are Missing on Android & iOS (Compared to Desktop Apps)?

 There are big differences between CyberGhost’s apps for different platforms.
-In general, Windows users will reap the largest number of benefits, as this is CyberGhost’s most capable application.
-You’ll find split-tunneling here, in addition to the VPN’s ad-blocker, HTTPS redirection, and more.
+Overall, Windows users will reap the largest number of benefits, as this is CyberGhost’s most capable application.
+It’s closely followed by CyberGhost’s Android app, which comes with split tunneling and has the power to let you fine-tune your VPN connection.

 In the end, it’s important to say that CyberGhost VPN will keep you protected – no matter which device you use.
 However, you won’t get everything your subscription offers on all your devices.
 This is clearly a noticeable obstacle – but not a major downside.